jfo/chorder/README.md

-This is a program that generates fretboard diagrams for any inversion of any seventh chords on any one of four contiguous stringsets.
+This is a program that generates fretboard diagrams for any inversion of any seventh chord on any one of four contiguous stringsets.

 The voicings are all in a Drop 2 voicing: http://en.wikipedia.org/wiki/Block_chord